 Behavioral job interview questions are often used by interviewers during job interviews.
-These type of strategic interview questions require you to provide the interviewer with an example situation that you experienced in professional work environments.
+These types of strategic interview questions require you to provide the interviewer with an example situation that you experienced in professional work environments.
 Behavioral job interview questions focus on work situations that you experienced in the past and how you responded to them.
-The way you respond to these questions tell the interviewer more about your work methods and ethics.
+The way you respond to these questions tells the interviewer more about your work methods and ethics.

 The rationale behind these questions is that by analyzing your past behavior is the best indicator to predict your future job performance.
 For interviewers, it’s the most pragmatic way to uncover past work experiences.
 The answers you give the interviewer should convince him or her that you are the right candidate for the job.

 Interview questions about your past behavior might sound challenging, but it’s actually a great opportunity for you to show that you’re a fit for the position.
 With the right preparation, you can use your answers to your advantage by demonstrating your suitability for the job.

 In this article, we discuss why the interviewer is asking you behavioral job interview questions and how you should answer them.
 Also, read more about frequently asked job interview questions here and check our job interview preparation checklist.

 Why the interviewer is asking behavioral job interview questions

 There are several reasons why interviewers use behavioral interview questions.
 Hiring the right candidates is, of course, the number one objective of interviewers.
 Instead of hiring the person that they ‘like’ they need something better to figure out which candidate is the right fit for the job.
 By analyzing your behavior in past situations that are similar to the ones that are required in the role that you’re applying for, they try to do just that.